Theo Ellsworth

 Theo Ellsworth is a self-taught artist and comics creator best known for his graphic novels Capacity and Sleeper Car.
-In 2010, he was a recipient of the Best Art Vinyl award for the Flying Lotus EP album Pattern + Grid World.
+In 2010, he was a recipient of the Best Art Vinyl award for the Flying Lotus EP Pattern+Grid World.
 He lives with his wife and son in Missoula, Montana.

 Biography

 Theo Ellsworth was born in Los Angeles, California where he lived until he was six when his family relocated to Missoula, Montana.
 His father worked in hospice and his mother worked for a company that provided services for people with mental disabilities.
 Ellsworth has an older brother and a younger sister.
 He notes having difficulty paying attention in school, oftentimes daydreaming during lessons.
 Ellsworth dropped out of high school and received his GED.
 Ellsworth travelled around the United States, living out of his car, occasionally returning to Missoula.
 He used this period as a time of introspection and to figure out how to make art and comics the central focus of his work.
 He sold his car and used that money, in addition to working odd jobs, while he wrote the first six issues of Capacity.

 While Ellsworth tried some formal art classes, he found the instruction counterproductive to his own artistic style and vision.
 He is instead self-taught.
 Ellsworth notes Henry Darger, Adolf Wölfli, and Martin Ramirez as artistic influences.